-With more technologies engineers will tend to be come jacks of all trades, but masters of none.
+With more technologies engineers will tend to become jacks of all trades, but masters of none.
 If a particularly nefarious problem comes along, it may be harder to diagnose and repair because there are few specialists around who are able to dig deeply.

 Even knowing this, the instinct to expand our tools is hard to suppress.
 Oftentimes persuasion is a core competency of our jobs, and we can use that same power to convince ourselves and our peers that it’s critical to get new technologies into our stack right now.
 That Go-based HA key/value store will take our uptime and fault resilience to new highs.
-That real-time event stream will enable immutable ledger that will become foundational keystone for the entire platform.
+That real-time event stream will enable an immutable ledger that will become foundational keystone for the entire platform.
 That sexy new container orchestration system that will take ease of deployment and scaling to new levels.
-In many cases, a step back and a moment of dispassionate contemplation will reveal that their use could be abstained until a time when they’re known to be well vetted, and it’s well understood how they’ll fit into the current architecture (and what they’ll replace).
+In many cases, a step back and a moment of dispassionate thought would reveal that their use could be withheld until a time when they’re known to be well vetted, and it’s well understood how they’ll fit into the current architecture (and what they’ll replace).

 In his book Nine Chains to the Moon (published 1938), inventor R. Buckminster Fuller described the idea of ephemeralization: